|

 According to myth, Samos was the birthplace of Hera, the ancient goddess of nature and fertility, and the wife of Zeus.

-Massive earthquakes rocked the island in 1476 with a huge loss of life and Samos was effectively deserted thereafter.
+Massive earthquakes rocked this Greek island in 1476 with a huge loss of life and Samos was effectively deserted thereafter.

 In 1912, the tiny Samian population was reunited with Greece.

-Samos has several fascinating sites of antiquity including the ruins of the Heraion sanctuary to the west of Pythagorio which was once the largest temple in ancient Greece, four times the size of the Parthenon.
+There are several fascinating sites of antiquity you can enjoy during your cheap holiday in Samos, including the ruins of the Heraion sanctuary to the west of Pythagorio which was once the largest temple in ancient Greece, four times the size of the Parthenon.

 Samos has plenty of monasteries including Megali Panagia, Agia Zoni, Vronta, Panagia Spiliani and Zoodohou Pigi.